FlorianWilk/SpotMicroAI/README.md

 Since my setup required some additional Hardware, i recreated some parts using FreeCAD - see /Parts-Directory.
 The Controller-Firmware for the Arduino-Mega can be found in /Controller.
 This Controller communicates with a NVIDIA Jetson Nano via UART.
 The Jetson Nano will serve as Locomotion Controller.
+Since i am not a robotics company and can easily invest some hundreds of Euros/Dollars, i will use Sonar Sensors instead of visual sensors like RGB or RGBD-Cams.
+Maybe someone wants to support my upcoming projects?... ;)
+Here i use 4xHC-SR04-Sensors.
+Two - as in the original model - in the "head" looking forward/down.
+Two on the bottom (front/back) looking down to measure the ground-distance.
+An IMU MPU-6050 is used to measure pitch,roll and velocities.
+Yaw will be ignored since it drifts quickly.

 ## b) Simulation and c) Training